safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 A bitcoin transaction is represented as an _addition_ of data to the blockchain.
 Since adding data requires a new block, this is both time consuming and expensive.
 During the time between a transaction announcement on the network and its acceptance into the blockchain, the receiver cannot be sure if the transaction will be confirmed by inclusion in a block, hence the term 'zero confirmation' transaction and the associated wariness.

-A safecoin transaction is represented as a _modification_ to an existing piece of data, namely by changing the details for the current owner of the coin.
+A safecoin transaction is represented as a _modification_ to an existing piece of data, namely by deducting or crediting a CoinBalance.
 The change to the data is performed by the network in an atomic operation, subject to approval by close group consensus.
 Once the close group consensus is agreed, the change is made and is final.

 The SAFE Network does not have a concept of zero confirmations (or confirmations at all) and transactions are final once committed to the network, which happens as soon as the close group nodes have reached consensus on the change (typically less than a second).

-To better understand how transactions are made on the SAFE Network, a good place to start is the entire [mutable data](https://github.com/maidsafe/rfcs/blob/c63ff6636d0dc21d6939856cf3a32445c3855b8c/text/0047-mutable-data/0047-mutable-data.md) rfc.
+To better understand how transactions are made on the SAFE Network, a good place to start is the [Safecoin transfer](https://github.com/maidsafe/rfcs/blob/master/text/0057-safecoin-revised/0057-safecoin-revised.md#safecoin-transfer) section of RFC-0057 Safecoin Revised.

 [Back to Table Of Contents](#zero-confirmations_toc)